Assault in the First Degree: NY Penal Law 120.10

 While we all likely know what a "physical injury" is, a "serious physical injury" is obviously more significant.
 More than an impairment of your physical condition, aka, "substantial pain," a serious physical injury is one that creates a substantial risk of death, results in disfigurement or long-term health impairment.Use of a Weapon or Dangerous Instrument

 As dreadful and terrifying as a charge of First Degree Assault may be, an allegation of wrongdoing is not proof of criminal activity.
-An impassioned defense and detailed approach to the offense is essential.
+An impassioned defense and detailed approach to your arrest, indictment or trial is essential.
 Are there any independent witnesses not related to either party?
 Is there any video of what occurred?
 Was a 911 call made?
 If so, who made it?
 Was the instrument recovered?
 If so, was it legally recovered such as through a search warrant?
 Will law enforcement prosecute your case as a crime of domestic violence and how will that impact its trajectory?
 Did the prosecution overcharge the crime?
 In other words, there may be an injury and one that appears serious to a layperson, but is it serious as defined by law?

 Whatever the evidence, identifying your defense as early in the process as possible is arguably the most important step.
 Whether detectives are just beginning their investigation or there has been an arrest, you and your criminal lawyer must address whether you want to talk to law enforcement or not (be careful…what you say can and will be used against you), begin securing and preserving evidence and ascertain how bail will be paid should it be set by the court.
-Further, because your arraignment (when you first see a judge) has the potential to set the stage for future actions, you and your criminal defense attorney should determine or at least begin to discuss if you should exercise your right to testify in the Grand Jury.
+Further, because your arraignment, when you first see a judge, has the potential to set the stage for future actions, you and your criminal defense team should determine or at least begin to discuss if you should exercise your right to testify in the Grand Jury.